Mennauu/functional-programming/README.md

 #### But wait, that graph doesn't make sense!

 You're right.
 It doesn't!
 The data isn't correct and neither is the amount of english books.
 Heck, how can you have more english books translated to dutch books than english books in total?
 Turns out that not every book has an original language set.
-If it's not translated at all, it will only define the language variable, and not original language.
+If it's not translated at all, it will only define the language variable, and not the original language variable.
 So I first changed the data code to do some more checks on retrieving the english books.
 It's solid now.

 The next thing that doesn't make sense is the use of lines.
-It's quite hard to understand and its lying to us.
-Because it's endpoint go from year to year.
+It's hard to understand and it's lying to us, because the endpoints go from year to year.
 If we want to know the amount of books from 2013 and 6 months in, the line will give us an amount, but that amount may be wrong.
 So... now what?
-In what form can we better show the data.
-I looked through a page with a lot of different charts, and then I see it, clear as hell: a bar chart with 2 bars.
-Each bar representing the amount of books (translated and just english)
+What kind of chart is better to show our data.
+I looked through a page with a lot of different charts and I compared them with the data I have.
+Turns out that a bar chart with 2 bars, each representing the amount of books (translated and just english), is the easiest to read in the case of the data that I have.

 1. Basically, I have to adapt my current code and change the lines to bars.
-So, I first set a new xAsis range.
-I remove scaleTime and use scaleBand instead.
+So, I first set a new xAsis range, I remove scaleTime and use scaleBand, and remove extent and use map to go through the years instead.
 I also add some padding.

 ```javascript
 let x = d3.scaleBand().range([0, width]).padding(.1)
 ```
 2. I proceed to remove the line variables and the circle variable and create the bars.
 We add a class so we can style it.
 Also, I cut the width in half, so we have room for 2 bars.
-Because of lack of time, I just duplicated the code beneath for the other bar and only changed d.english to d.englishToDutch.
+Because of lack of time, I just duplicated the code beneath for the other bar and only changed d.english to d.englishToDutch and gave it a different class name.
 ```javascript
 svg.selectAll(".bar")
   .data(data)